sgmurphy/wordpress-plugins/advanced-iframe/readme.txt

 If you have some radio elements empty after the update simply select the one you like and save again.

 == Changelog ==
+= 2024.0 =
+- Security fix: The include_html attribute are now only allowed to be used if you have the permission "unfiltered_html", that you need in WordPress to use iframes.
+If you do not have this permission, during save the attribute is removed and an error message is shown.
+- Security fix: All shortcode attributes have now input sanitation to avoid Stored Cross-Site Scripting at save if you do not have the permission "unfiltered_html"!
+This happens in the normal editor and also in the Gutenberg block!
+Please get the unfiltered_html permission if you get an error message while you want to use '();= or a space in attributes.
+This sanitation is very general and does not allow all possible things you can do with advanced iframe.
+As 99.9% of the users who add an iframe are editors or above this should affect almost no one directly and it makes the plugin more secure.
+- Security fix: " inside advanced iframe shortcode attributes is not allowed anymore to avoid XSS attacks.
+- Security fix: Additional output filtering of short code attributes directly used in HTML or Javascript to avoid XSS attacks.
+This is done for ALL roles!
+- New: The scroll to top in the external workaround is now also supporting the "touched" event next to the "click" event.
+- New: The documentation was improved for scroll to top as the external workaround is also supporting "iframe" if "Scrolls the parent window/iframe to the top" is set to iframe.

 = 2023.10 =
 - New: Support for Partitioned; See https://developer.chrome.com/docs/privacy-sandbox/third-party-cookie-phase-out/ for details.
 All places where SameSite=None is set also Partitioned; is added now.
 - Fix: When saving the administration the detection of modified ai.min.js could cause a file_exists too long error with a lot of text shown.
-A wrong variable was used here which is fixed now.
+A wrong variaentation ble was used here which is fixed now.
 Now also the detection works that ai.min.js is regenerated again and again.

 = 2023.9 =
 - Security fix: The onload and custom attributes are now only allowed to be used if you have the permission "unfiltered_html", that you need in WordPress to use iframes.
 If you do not have this permission, during save the attributes are removed and an error message is shown.